A proposal is a written offer to solve a technical problem

 new businesses.
 Here is where strategy of presentation

-enters in, for effective organization and styling in
+enters in, for effective organization and styling in a

-a proposal may do much to increase its chances of success.
+proposal may do much to increase its chances of success.

-The purpose of these notes, then, is to discuss some
+The purpose of these notes, then, is to discuss some of

-effective.
-Sound and imaginative engineering design
+Sound and imaginative engineering design is your key contribution

-of course, but it lies outside the scope of these remarks;
+to the technical proposal, of course, but it lies outside

-what we want to do here is explore the possibilities
+the scope of these remarks; what we want to do here is

-you have in that design.
+potential advantages you have in that design.

-One thinking is certain: we are foolish if we delude
+One thinking is certain: we are foolish if we delude ourselves

-be carefully selected, arranged, welded together, and
+selected, arranged, welded together, and presented in

-understand easily, but also enjoy and admire.
+but also enjoy and admire.

 The

-process of producing a good proposal consists of the
+process of producing a good proposal consists of the following

-following stages: (1) preliminary study, (2) drafting
+stages: (1) preliminary study, (2) drafting a plan or

-a plan or outline, including decisions about what to
+outline, including decisions about what to emphasize,

-and layout, and (4) review and revision.
+layout, and (4) review and revision.

 PRELIMINARY